diycomputerscience/ExerciseMinesweeperSection8Project1/README.md

 <h2>Overview</h2>

 In the previous project, we completed the link between the user interface and the backend Board class.
-Now we have in place a simple game that a user can actually play.
+We have build a game that a user can actually play.

 We have something special planned for this project - we are going to add a new feature.
 We will add capability to save the state of the game and to  reload the saved state at a later time.